Cornwall LivingIssue #66

 Now onto the new, and Jeanette of Julian Foye tells us what we can expect.
 Scandinavian minimalism looks set to continue into 2018, but with a less structured approach.
 Layering with different textures is the key.
 Crisp white bedding can be overlaid with chunky wool knits, soft linen throws, cosy fake fur blankets and grey cushions, creating a luxurious, glamourous look while remaining understated.
 Lift bare walls

-with a bright canvas, framed picture or large mirror.
+with a bright canvas, framed picture or

 Grey continues its reign, both for upholstery and as a base colour to dress with the latest décor trends.
 Blue will also feature, with fabulous teal or turquoise hues to choose from.
 Add a touch of pink for a splash of colour.
 “We suggest Fuchsia,” says Jeanette, “which can be easily added with just a couple of scatter cushions or a throw.
 Velvet fabrics look fabulous and rich in the blue hues and there is a great choice of sofa styles here at Julian Foye.”

 Make your bedroom device-free to help encourage a good night’s sleep, with new beds incorporating naturally sourced fibres (see Julian Foye’s coastal range of exclusive beds).
 Conversely, sitting room furniture will feature more integrated technology – sofas can be created to your specification to suit your space with reclining or adjustable seating and headrests.
 A USB 2.0 cable for charging your devices can be integrated, so you can recline, relax and stay connected at all times.